thelastpickle/stress-operator/documentation/prometheus.md

     protocol: TCP
     targetPort: 9500
   selector:
-    app: tlpstress
+    app: stress
-    tlpstress: stress-demo
+    stress: stress-demo
   sessionAffinity: None
   type: ClusterIP
 status:
   loadBalancer: {}
 ```
-The `labels` and `selector` fields are configured with the TLPStress instance name.
+The `labels` and `selector` fields are configured with the Stress instance name.

-There is an owner reference to the TLPStress instance.
-When the TLPStress instance is deleted, the service will get deleted as well.
+There is an owner reference to the Stress instance.
+When the Stress instance is deleted, the service will get deleted as well.

 Lastly, the port name on which metrics is exposed is `metrics`.